darkerego/multicall_scanner/README.md

 </pre>
 <p>

-Note: not super well tested but should work.
+**Note**: This is beta functionality.
 Specify the max nonce to check contracts that have not been deployed yet by each address.
 It will first have to get the nonces of each account, which cannot be done via multicall, so it takes a bit.
 Afterwards though, it will fire off all the getBalance calls with multicall and if it finds a balance in any of the undeployed contract addresses, it will report it!